 When kitty eats, try just laying your hand nearby, progressing to being able to hand feed, and later to touching kitty.
 At this point, when you are able to touch, use a finger to make small 1 1/4-inch clockwise cirles all around kitty's shoulders, head, and upper back.
 Make the circles small and quick, and leave the body after each time.

 Be aware of the eyes!

-Cat's eyes may dilate as a first (fear) reaction, but as the kittens get familiar with the kittens get familiar with you, the pupils will quickly return to a normal size.
+Cat's eyes may dilate as

+a first (fear) reaction, but

+as the kittens get familiar

+with you, the pupils will

+quickly return to